sst/sst/www/docs/migrating/serverless-framework.md

 If you are using the Serverless Dashboard, you can try out [Seed](https://seed.run) instead.
 It supports Serverless Framework and SST.
 So you can deploy the hybrid app that we've created here.

-Seed has a fully-managed CI/CD pipeline, monitoring, real-time alerts, and deploys a lot faster thanks to the [Incremental Deploys](https://seed.run/docs/what-are-incremental-deploys).
+Seed has a fully-managed CI/CD pipeline, [infrastructure monitoring](https://middleware.io/blog/what-is-infrastructure-monitoring/), real-time alerts, and deploys a lot faster thanks to the [Incremental Deploys](https://seed.run/docs/what-are-incremental-deploys).
 It also gives you a great birds eye view of all your environments.

 ## Lambda Function Triggers